seamapi/javascript-http/README.md

 Seam tracks the progress of requested operation and updates the action attempt.

-To make working with action attempts more convenient for applications, this library provides the `waitForActionAttempt` option:
+To make working with action attempts more convenient for applications, this library provides the `waitForActionAttempt` option.

+Pass the option per-request,

 ```ts
 await seam.locks.unlockDoor(